Uria

-Uria is a genus of seabirds in the auk family known in Europe as guillemots, in most of North America as murres, and in Newfoundland and Labrador as turr.
+Uria is a genus of seabirds in the auk family known in Europe as guillemots (a name also used for the genus Cepphus), and in North America as murres.
 These are medium-sized birds with mainly brown or black plumage in the breeding season.
 They breed on the coasts of the northern Atlantic and Pacific oceans.

 Taxonomy

 The genus Uria was introduced by the French zoologist Mathurin Jacques Brisson in 1760 with the common murre (Uria aalge) as the type species.
+The genus is related to the razorbill, little auk, and the extinct great auk; these together make up the tribe Alcini.
+Despite the shared common name guillemot, they are not so closely related to the guillemots in the genus Cepphus, which form the tribe Cepphini.

+Etymology

 The genus name is from Ancient Greek ouria, a waterbird mentioned by Athenaeus.
-The English "guillemot" is from French guillemot probably derived from Guillaume, "William".
-"Murre" is of uncertain origins, but may imitate the call of the common guillemot.

-Uria auks are relatives of the razorbill, little auk and the extinct great auk and together make up the tribe Alcini.
-Despite the similar British common names, they are not so closely related to the Cepphus guillemots, which form the tribe Cepphini.
+The English name "guillemot" is of French origin, first attested by Pierre Belon in 1555, but derived from Old (11th century) French willelm, and matched by English variants willock (attested 1631), willick, will and wilkie, all from forms of the name William, cf. Guillaume, but ultimately onomatopoeic from the loud, high-pitched "will, willem" begging calls of the newly fledged young of the common guillemot.
+The American name "murre", also known from England (particularly Cornwall) from the 17th century, is by contrast, onomatopoeic of the growling call of adult common guillemots.
+In Newfoundland and Labrador the local name "turr" is also used.